HP5

 Cool Blue Lady

-The previous October, I read a fairly accurate article on the reformed Selecter in the local weekly, wrote kudos and sent the editor #4.
-They got the story right.
+The previous October, I read an accurate article on the reformed Selecter in the local weekly, wrote kudos and sent its editor HP#4.
+They'd got the story right.
 Prof Netsky (doubles as their art critic) recommended me for periodic freelance writing when bands came to town.
 It happened easily.
-A circulation of 40,000 almost by accident, and paid a check!
-The first article was for Bim Skala Bim/ Sacrelicious show March 1999, later found online.
+A circulation of 40,000 almost by accident, and a check!
+The first article was for Bim Skala Bim/ Sacrelicious show March 1999, found later online.

-Issue #5 had widest spread so far, available locally at Fantastic and Ultrasonic Sound as we began taking the trip overseas.
-It gained some national feedback; even a review in Ska-tastrophe already!
-Johnny turned amateur photographer to balance text a bit and explore more visuals with antique Pentax 35mm.
-At 15.7 ounces, this is the very same make/model camera advertised in Time Magazine April 1980 near text about the Specials.
-Additional "layout assistance" from the 2Tone terror, el pussycat-o new on board since last issue.
+Issue #5 had widest reach so far, available locally at Fantastic and Ultrasonic Sound and began taking the trip overseas.
+It gained some national feedback; a review in the final Ska-tastrophe magazine!
+Got to balance text and explore more visuals with an antique Pentax 35mm; at 15 ounces this is the very same make/ model camera advertised in Time Magazine April 1980 near The Specials article.
+Additional "layout assistance" came from the 2Tone terror, el pussycat newly on board.
 Five has been the all-around personal favorite for quite a while now.

 "I find 90% of the people that are saying those things don't know their ass from a hole in the ground basically."